w3c/cogai/demos/reasoning/README.md

 ```
 The chunks support for tasks is in part inspired by inspired by David Harel’s [statecharts](https://statecharts.github.io/what-is-a-statechart.html).
 He proposes a model in which states can have child-states.
 A state can launch multiple child states and wait for them all to complete.
 Statecharts are not a direct fit to chunk rules, so tasks work a little differently.
 ```

+## Informal Reasoning

+For an introduction to informal reasoning see [Philip Johnson-Laird](https://www.pnas.org/content/108/50/19862)'s paper on [Mental models and human reasoning](https://www.pnas.org/content/107/43/18243).
+He states that we don't rely on the laws of logic or probability - we reason by thinking about what's possible, we reason by seeing what is common to the possibilities.